danielmkarlsson/Corrosion/README.md

 # Corrosion
-The code for an installation I did for LjudOljud festival 2018.
+The code used in an installation I did for LjudOljud festival 2018.